 CONCLUSION

-This research aimed to ascertain pollution levels in soil and river sediment, in the Kwalkwalawa irrigation floodplain area.
-Geological mapping was carried out to ascertain the geology of the study area after which soil samples were collected and analysed for their PTEs concentration (Cd, Cr, Fe, Pb, Ni, Cu, As).
-Geologically the area is covered by sedimentary rocks of the Kalambaina and Gwandu Formation.
-The PTEs concentration in soils and sediment is very low although when the concentration of the elements obtained within the irrigation farming area are compared with those obtained from outside the irrigation farming area it becomes obvious that the irrigation farming is actively increasing the concentration of these elements in the irrigated farmland area although the concentrations are not at pollution levels yet.
+This research aimed to ascertain pollution levels in soil and river sediment in the Kwalkwalawa irrigation floodplain area.
+Geological mapping was carried out to ascertain the geology of the study area, after which soil samples were collected and analysed for their PTEs concentration (Cd, Cr, Fe, Pb, Ni, Cu, As).
+Geologically, the area is covered by sedimentary rocks of the Kalambaina and Gwandu formations.
+The PTEs concentration in soils and sediment is very low, although when the concentration of the elements obtained within the irrigation farming area is compared with those obtained from outside the irrigation farming area, it becomes obvious that the irrigation farming is actively increasing the concentration of these elements in the irrigated farmland area, although the concentrations are not at pollution levels yet.

 COMPETING INTERESTS DISCLAIMER: